skillenza-com/MishMash-India-2020/.github/ISSUE_TEMPLATE/hackathon-submission.md

 7. **Repository Link(s):** _Provide us the link to your code.
 All judges must be able to access it._

-8. **Presentation Link:** Provide us the link to for your presenation.
+8. **Presentation Link:** Provide us the link to for your presentation.

 9. **Deep Tech - Problem Statement - 3:** If you have chosen to work on the problem statement - 3 then please submit both models based on the two datasets provided to you.